-- 603. General Virology (5).
+603. General Virology (5).
 Lec.
 4, Lab.
-4, Pr., BI 201, Graduate standing or Departmental approval. - The molecular biology of bacterial, plant, and animal viruses; pathogenesis, diagnosis; and procedures for isolation, cultivation, and purification.
-This course may be taught concurrently with BI 403. - 605.
-Microbial Physiology (5).
+4, Pr., BI 201, Graduate standing or Departmental approval.

+The molecular biology of bacterial, plant, and animal viruses; pathogenesis, diagnosis; and procedures for isolation, cultivation, and purification.
+This course may be taught concurrently with BI 403.

+- 605. Microbial Physiology (5).
 Lec.
 4, Lab 4, Pr., Bl 201, and Organic or Biochemistry, Graduate standing or Departmental approval.

 Microbial metabolic pathways for energy production and synthesis, cell ultrastructural synthesis and functions, and molecular genetics.
 This course may be taught concurrently with BI 405. - 606.
 Microbial Ecology (5).
 Lec.
 4, Lab.
 4, Pr., Bl 201 or Coreq.
 Bl 420 or Departmental approval.
 Studies of the actions of environmental factors upon the bacterial flora and of the actions of microbes upon their environments.
 This course may be taught concurrently with Bl 406. - 610.
 Developmental Biology (5).
 Lec.
 4, Lab.
 3, Pr., BI 102 or BI 103 or BI 104.
 A consideration of descriptive and experimentally derived information on developmental events in various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of changes during their life cycles.
 This course may be taught concurrently with BI 410. - 615.
 Vertebrate Physiology (5).
 Lec.
 4, Lab.
 4, Pr., Graduate standing or Departmental approval.
 Study of the physiological processes and specializations of vertebrates.
 This course may be taught concurrently with BI 415. - 621.
 Population Ecology (5).
 Lec.
 4, Lab.
+2, Pr., BI 420 or Permission of instructor.

+This course deals with ecological and evolutionary phenomena at the population

-2, Pr., BI 420 or Permission of instructor. - This course deals with ecological and evolutionary phenomena at the population level of organization, particularly population size and dynamics, natural population regulation, dispersion and dispersal.
-This course may be taught concurrently with BI 421. - 622.
-Pollution Ecology (5).
+This course deals with ecological and evolutionary phenomena at the population level of organization, particularly population size and dynamics, natural population regulation, dispersion and dispersal.
+This course may be taught concurrently with BI 421.

+622. Pollution Ecology (5).
 Lec.
 4, Lab.
 4, Pr., Permission of instructor.
 Pollutant origins, actions, toxicities, methods of detection and removal and effects on populations of organisms.
 This course may be taught concurrently with BI 422.

-623. Air Pollution (5).
+- 623. Air Pollution (5).
 Lec.
 4, Lab.
 4, Pr., CH 102 or Permission of instructor.
-The sources and actions of air pollutants, methods of detection, strategies for abatement, and toxicities and other effects on individual organisms and populations.
-This course may be taught concurrently with BI 423.

-- 635. Cell Biology (5).
-Lec.
-4, Lab.
-3, Pr., Bl 101.